TessorNetwork/nebula/docs/design_docs/011-historacle-pricing.md

 In order to avoid these attacks, and to continue with our goal of allowing users to collateralize and borrow low-volume assets, we need to have a safety net.

-Currently, this is defended against by disallowing the use of `Umee` as collateral, however, we would like to re-enable that and list other assets with low volume for collateral.
+Currently, this is defended against by disallowing the use of `Nebula` as collateral, however, we would like to re-enable that and list other assets with low volume for collateral.

 Historacle pricing will provide an API for the leverage module to tell when prices have changed in an abnormal fashion and avoid such events.